onap/dcaegen2/docs/sections/services/pm-subscription-handler/configuration.rst

 **nfFilter**

 The ``nfFilter`` will be used in order to filter the list of NF's retrieved from A&AI.
-There are three criteria that can be filtered on, nfNames, modelInvariantIDs and/or modelVersionIDs.
-All 3 of these are optional fields but at least 1 must be present for the filter to work.
+There are four criteria that can be filtered on, nfNames, modelInvariantIDs, modelVersionIDs and/or modelNames.
+All 4 of these are optional fields but at least 1 must be present for the filter to work.

 .. code-block:: json